Cover Guy Competition 2018: How To Enter Plus Fitness Secrets From Our 2017 Winners

 If you think you’ve got what it takes, we want to see your entry!

 We look back at fitness secrets from our 2017 winners below.

 MH Cover Guy Fitness

-Only two winners were chosen as the Men’s Health Magazine Cover Guy Competition but hundreds entered.
+Only two winners were chosen as the winners of the Men’s Health Magazine Cover Guy Competition in 2017 but hundreds entered.
 With that came loads of fitness wisdom, and so we’ve exclusively put together how the top ten’s fitness secrets and how they achieved their fitness goals.